 - Optimize your page loading time – slow sites not only have higher bounce rates but also figure lower in search engine rankings.
 You can optimize the loading time by reducing the file size of the images in your site.

-- Ensure the design is responsive – mobile searches and purchases amount to nearly a half of online purchases.
+- Ensure the design is responsive – mobile searches and purchases amount to nearly half of online purchases.

 Once you get a decent amount of traffic, you can start earning revenue.
 Common monetization strategies include: